Frequently Asked Questions

 What does the Foundation do with its funds?

-Foundation funds are used only to support the Lafayette Orinda Presbyterian Church and its ministry.
-Its funds are used to expand LOPC’s mission outreach, to support vibrant, ongoing, as well as new ministries, and to maintain LOPC’s buildings and campus.
+Foundation funds may be used only to support LOPC ministries and facilities on behalf of Foundation donors.
+That financial support is used to expand LOPC’s mission outreach, to support vibrant, ongoing, as well as new ministries, to maintain LOPC buildings and campus.

 How is the money invested?